formkk2468-sys/top_uk_YouTubers_2024/README.md

 Bruno Mars delivers the highest net profit in this category.
 Although MrBeast shows strong performance, Bruno Mars maintains a significantly higher average views per video, leading to superior net profit results.
 Billie Eilish ranks as a strong secondary option but does not yet match the profit levels achieved by Bruno Mars.
 Consequently, Bruno Mars is the most recommended channel to select within this group.

 ## 6. Avg views per subscriber Analysis (Top 3 by avg views per sub)

+Toys and Colors delivers the highest net profit in this category due to its exceptionally high average views per video, reflecting superior audience engagement.
+While Ryan's World maintains a strong and established presence, a direct comparison shows that Toys and Colors generates significantly higher revenue and net profit.
+Therefore, Toys and Colors represents the most cost-effective and high-return investment choice within this group.

+# Discovery

+When looking at the overall picture with ROI as the main focus, **MrBeast** stands out as the most cost-effective choice.
+He doesn’t just perform well in one area, but consistently does well across multiple metrics.
+His videos get high and steady views, and his strong engagement can actually turn into real business results.
+Because of this, his ROI is not only high but also more stable and less risky compared to other channels.